 Marking good over evil, the Gustor in Diskit monastery livens up the region with the burning effigies of evil, chaam dance and a lot of pomp and show!
-The music greatly compliments the views and you’ll soon be lost in trance thanks to the peace and tranquillity.
+The music greatly complements the views, and you’ll soon be lost in a trance thanks to the peace and tranquillity.

 Did you can check our travel guide on Stakna Monastery?

-I am sure you’d agree that the Land of High passes, Ladakh, celebrates life in style.
+I am sure you’d agree that the Land of High Passes, Ladakh, celebrates life in style.
 When you live in such harsh conditions, you start appreciating what is truly important.
-And, for Buddhists, it definitely is the precedence of good over evil.
+And, for Buddhists, it is the precedence of good over evil.

 Culture is truly depicted through the myriad of festivities and is the best way to assimilate into the culture of the region.
-Hope this comprehensive list of festivals in Ladakh has taken you through the wonderland of Ladakh.
+I hope this comprehensive list of festivals in Ladakh has taken you through the wonderland of Ladakh.

 If you’re looking to plan your travels and need some guidance, do comment below.
 Also, we have already prepared the routes for you for a beginner level introduction & understanding!